NY Mets complete deals with LHP Quintana, RHP Robertson

 “We’re very excited to add a pitcher of David’s caliber,” general manager Billy Eppler said in a news release.
 “He has been pitching in high-leverage situations for teams with postseason expectations since his career started.”

-Quintana pitched for Pittsburgh and St. Louis last season, going 6-7 with a career-best 2.93 ERA in 32 starts.
+Quintana, who gets $13 million in each of the next two seasons, was 6-7 with a career-best 2.93 ERA in 32 starts last season for Pittsburgh and St. Louis.
 He was terrific after he was traded to the Cardinals in August, posting a 2.01 ERA in 12 appearances for the NL Central champions.
 He worked 5 1/3 scoreless innings in his lone playoff start, but St. Louis was eliminated by NL champion Philadelphia.

 The left-hander allowed 0.43 homers per nine innings this year, the lowest mark in the majors among qualified starters.
 He didn't give up a home run in his last 61 2/3 innings, the longest active streak in the big leagues.